 12 - ELF Coredump

-This tutorial introduces the API to analyze and manipulate ELF coredump
+This tutorial introduces the API for analyzing and manipulating ELF coredumps.

 Introduction

-ELF core [1] files provide information about the CPU state and the memory state of a program when the coredump has been generated.
-The memory state embeds a snapshot of all segments mapped in the memory space of the program.
-The CPU state contains register values when the core dump has been generated.
+ELF core [1] files provide information about the CPU state and memory state of a program at the time the coredump was generated.
+The memory state includes a snapshot of all segments mapped into the process’s memory space.
+The CPU state contains register values from when the core dump was generated.

-Coredump files use a subset of the ELF structures to store this information.
-Segments are used for the memory state of the process while ELF notes (lief.ELF.Note) are used for process metadata (pid, signal, …) Especially, the CPU state is stored in a note with a special type.
+Coredump files use a subset of ELF structures to store this information.
+Segments are used for the memory state of the process, while ELF notes (lief.ELF.Note) are used for process metadata (PID, signal, etc.).
+Notably, the CPU state is stored in a note with a specific type.

-Here is an overview of coredump layout :
+Here is an overview of the coredump layout:

 ../_images/elf_notes.png

-For more details about coredump internal structure, one can look at the following blog post: Anatomy of an ELF core file
+For more details about coredump internal structures, refer to the following blog post: Anatomy of an ELF core file.

 Coredump Analysis

-As core files are effectively ELF, we can open these files using the lief.parse() function:
+Since core files are effectively ELF files, they can be opened using the function:

 import lief